 Neck pain can keep you from waking up refreshed, but the right pillow can save the day (and night!).
-The Cradle Me Orthopedic Contour Pillow is one to consider if neck pain is keeping you up at night.
+This contour memory foam pillow is one to consider if neck pain is keeping you up at night.

 Some memory foam pillows are known for being hot and stuffy, but the addition of gel memory foam to the Linenspa Shredded Memory Foam Pillow makes this a popular choice for a cooler night of sleep.

 This Linenspa pillow is filled on the inside with shredded memory foam, which allows for better air circulation and breathability than solid memory foam cores.
 But what really sets apart the Linenspa pillow is the outer layer of memory foam surrounding the shredded foam.
 This outer layer features foam infused with gel beads that assist in dispersing heat.
 The result is a pillow that stays cooler to the touch and won’t retain body heat.

 Many people found that this pillow did indeed stay cooler when compared to other pillows, but sometimes the pillow did need to be flipped to the other side for a cooler surface.
 One thing to note about this pillow: the gel memory foam encasement makes it so that the fill level is not adjustable inside this pillow, unless you tear the seams open.
 Still, the pillow has a fill level that most people find to be suitably supportive.
 For a cooler version of a memory foam pillow that is still comfortable, choose the Linenspa Shredded Memory Foam Pillow.

 If you don’t want to sacrifice comfort while you’re on the go, choose a memory foam neck pillow designed for trips like the Aeris Travel Pillow.